Whether or not you believe that people love to talk about themselves, read on.

 - You can help people shift their perspective.

 These rules require that we not only understand our own needs, biases, and stories, but that we are in tune with the needs, biases, and stories of those we engage with on a day-to-day basis.
-This requires a willingness to listen, to let other people speak, and even allow them to discover, rather than just be told.
+This requires a willingness to listen, to let other people speak, and even allow them to discover, rather than being told.
 Sounds pretty straightforward, right?

 But as is often the case in life, our human tendencies get in the way.
 I recently read about a study of the brain by Harvard University neuroscientists* that demonstrates why putting something like the Four Rules to work can be difficult, but can also be easy—both for the very same reason.
 That reason is: